 Before you depart it is important to prepare for your experience.
-Additionally, there are several thins you will need to complete in order stay enrolled at UNC while you are away.
 Follow the steps below.

 Once you receive your Acceptance email, you will be instructed to complete and turn in additional materials.
 It is very important to complete all the material submissions, required readings, as well as signature documents required for your program in a timely manner.
 You will be frequently reminded if items are not complete.

 Below is a list of typical items that will need to be completed after being accepted in a program:

 - Confirmation of your acceptance to the program

 - Submit course approvals for LAC credit, equivalencies, and/or substitutions*

 - Complete your Study Abroad Budget Estimate form

 - Any other items specific to your education abroad program